wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 after which the state also transits to `S_D`.
 Note that this process may propagate recursively for a few levels, if the upper level cache is also non-inclusive.

+If the state is transient state `I_B`, `E_B`, or `M_B`, indicating that the fetch races with an going flush or flush invalidation, then the fetch will simply be ignored, since the lower level handler for flush requests is expected to properly treat the flush event as the fetch response.
+Although it is not clear to me why `E_B` and `M_B` blocks will see a fetch, since these two states imply the existence of `E` and `M` blocks, respectively, which carry the ownership of the address.
+Fetch events, however, should only be used for shared, non-owner state blocks, and therefore, is never supposed to race with transient states `E_B` and `M_B`.